artsy/artsy.github.io/source/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 But this simplicity comes at a cost.
 Your application's architecture is constrained to a few common patterns.
 Your functionality may be limited by the system packages available in the standardized environment, or your performance may be limited by the available resources.
 OpsWorks offers more flexibility and control, allowing you to customize the types of servers you employ and the layers or services that make up your application.
 It's a lower-level tool than those PaaS providers.

-Conversely, OpsWorks offers a higher-level of control than [CloudFormation](https://aws.amazon.com/cloudformation/) or than managing EC2 instances and related services directly.
+Conversely, OpsWorks offers higher-level control than [CloudFormation](https://aws.amazon.com/cloudformation/) or than managing EC2 instances and related services directly.
 By focusing on the most commonly used AWS services, instance types, and architectures, it can provide greater automation and more robust tools for configuration, authorization, scaling, and monitoring.
 Amazon CTO [Werner Vogels](http://www.allthingsdistributed.com/2013/02/aws-opsworks.html) rendered it thus:

 {% img screenshot /images/2013-08-27-introduction-to-aws-opsworks/aws_control.png [How OpsWorks fits in AWS offerings] %}